ASSERT-KTH/drr/README.md

 ├── statistics: contains the all staticstics of patches, consistency check, plausibility check, etc
 |   └── Patches_Assessment_Result
 |
-└── drr.py: contains the commands for snanity check and automatically assess patches correctness
+└── drr.py: contains the commands for sanity check and automatically assess patches correctness

 ```